top of page

 Use my research!

-My priority is to publish peer-reviewed work that is useable scholarship.
+My priority is to publish peer-reviewed work that is usable scholarship.
 For example, I've published research that offers step-by-step advice for using drawing to enhance student learning in field/lab courses, an entire process for conducting a climate survey in your department, a six-week workshop curriculum that has statistically significant, positive effects on grad students' mindsets on scholarly writing, and numerous scicomm training/curricular frameworks.
-You can access these and many more applied approaches to research via my Publications page.
+You can access these and many more applied approaches to research via my Publications page and my Newsletter/Blog archive.

 Books